[A]bort, [P]ause, any to continue

 longest night of the winter, 'the dark

-night of our souls
+night of our souls', there springs the

 new spark of hope, the Sacred Fire,